 If you enjoyed this hike, here are a few more places you would enjoy,

 Have you done the Caumasee – Crestasee hike or any other hike in the Flims region?
-Drop us a comment with your favourite part of the hike.
+Drop me a comment with your favourite part of the hike.
 Are you planning a trip to central Switzerland (or looking for a great less touristy place to visit in Switzerland?!)?
-Let us know if you have any questions.
+Let me know if you have any questions.

 If you found this useful, please share and spread the love!